Actindo-AG/Documentation/DataHub/UserInterface/02f_Languages.md

 - *Key*
   Enter a language key.
 The key is required for API access and must be system wide unique.
 The language key must fulfill the criteria of the language codes according to [RFC 4646](https://www.heise.de/netze/rfc/rfcs/rfc4646.shtml).
 For instance, keys with the following structure are valid:
-  - en
+  - **en**
-  - en_US
+  - **en_US**
-  - en-US
+  - **en-US**

+  > [Info] It is recommended to use the two-letter ISO 639-1 code for the language separated by a hyphen with the two-letter ISO 3166-1 code for the country, for instance en-US for English (United States), en-UK for English (United Kingdom) or de-DE for German (Germany).

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the language status to active.
-Disable the toggle to set the language to inactive.
+Disable the toggle to set the language status to inactive.
 By default, this toggle is disabled.